Benjamin F. H. Witherell: Biography

 Witherell was born in Fair Haven, Vermont, the second son and fifth of six children of James Witherell.
-The father moved to Detroit, Michigan, in 1808 after being appointed by U.S. President Thomas Jefferson as a Judge of the Supreme Court for the Territory of Michigan.
+His father moved to Detroit, Michigan, in 1808 after being appointed by U.S. President Thomas Jefferson as a Judge of the Supreme Court for the Territory of Michigan.
 With the impending outbreak of hostilities in the War of 1812, Benjamin was sent back to Vermont with his mother in 1811.
 He studied the classics privately in Troy, New York, and returned to Detroit in 1817.
 He then studied law in the offices of his father and of Territorial Secretary William Woodbridge and was admitted to the bar in 1819.
 He was subsequently admitted to the bar of the Supreme Court of the United States on the motion of Daniel Webster.

 He served as prosecuting attorney and judge in various local and state courts through the 1820s and 1830s.
 He was appointed a Justice of the Peace in 1824 and Recorder of the City of Detroit in 1828.
 In 1834–1835, he was a Judge of Probate, and from 1835 to 1839, he was Prosecuting Attorney for Wayne County.
 In 1840 and 1841, he served in the Michigan State Senate.
 He also held at various times, the military offices of Judge Advocate General, Brigadier General, and Major General of the militia.

 In 1842, Witherell lost an election for mayor of Detroit, with Zina Pitcher receiving 793 votes to 479 for Witherell.

 Soon afterwards, the state legislature abolished the District Court of the County of Wayne, officiated by Judge Henry C. Chipman, and replaced it with the District Court for the Counties of Wayne, Oakland, Washtenaw and Jackson.
 Governor John S. Barry appointed Witherell to be judge of the new court, where he served until the court was abolished by the Michigan Constitution of 1850.
 Witherell was a delegate to the constitutional convention of 1850 that revised the Michigan Constitution.
 He was a regent of the University of Michigan, 1848–1852.